Beanie my baby likes noodles.

 Night 3: Tom offered to try.
 I went to hide in my car thinking it would be easier for all three of us if I wasn’t present.
 Tom texted updates.
 She apparently got up about a dozen times and then finally fell asleep.
 It took 25 minutes.

 Night 4 (tonight): HALP!
 Sadly Tom was planning to stay out late.
 I tried for 30 minutes to put her to bed.
 Every time I left she would cry and get up and try to open the door.
-She kept asking for “very very last one” song.
+She kept asking for “really really last one” song.
 I wasn’t sure what to do.
 Tom unexpectedly came home earlier than expected.
 He took over.
 5 minutes and she was asleep.

 Moral of the story: Tom can do bedtime every night from now on. 😀